Lorai

-Lorai: Play to Live is an Indian Bengali-language political sports action drama film written and directed by Parambrata Chatterjee.
+Lorai: Play to Live is an Indian Bengali-language sports action drama film written and directed by Parambrata Chatterjee.
 It stars Prosenjit Chatterjee, Payel Sarkar and Indrasish Roy in lead roles.
 The film was released on 9 January 2015 under the banner of Greentouch Entertainment.

 Synopsis

 Sebastian Ryan (Prosenjit Chatterjee), an alcoholic ex-football star, is assigned the task of training the youths of a remote violence-torn village in Purulia.
 Though he is very sceptical about the task at the outset, circumstances force him to change his perception.